-I want to cover this SERPstat pros and cons section entirely in bullet points.
-It partly a stylistic choice on my part because it provides a nice contrast to the image/text-heavy previous area, and it’s because bullet lists are mighty effective in telling you all you need to know.
+I want to cover this Serpstat pros and cons section entirely in bullet points.
+It is partly a stylistic choice because it provides a nice contrast to the image/text-heavy previous area, and it’s because bullet lists are mighty effective in telling you all you need to know.

 - The UI (user interface) is clean and logical.
 It’s nearly impossible not to get around fast, even if you never peeped inside any other SEO tool before